Spencer Torkelson Preview, Player Props: Tigers vs. Royals

-Spencer Torkelson, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Detroit Tigers versus the Kansas City Royals, with Jonathan Bowlan on the mound, September 27 at 6:40 PM ET.
+The Detroit Tigers and Spencer Torkelson (.333 slugging percentage over his past 10 games, including one homer), battle starter Cole Ragans and the Kansas City Royals at Comerica Park, Thursday at 1:10 PM ET.

-In his previous game, he went 1-for-3 with a double and two RBI against the Royals.
+In his previous game he had a one-hit showing (1-for-3) against the Royals.

 Sportsbook Promo Codes